magda-korzeniowska/react-challenge/README.md

 ## Project Status

-The project is still being developed.
+The Dare IT Portfolio Challenge is completed, but the project is still under development.
 Planned features:

 - mobile version
 - search bar for expenses
+- filter expenses by type
+- editing
 - alert when budget is exceeded
 - ...